 Another beneficial method of protecting sensitive data is to deny the possibility of requesting password resets over the phone.
 There are ways to perform a password reset from a Windows login screen through the IAM system, a widely accepted practice for security and user experience reasons.

-InvGate Service Desk interface excels at this since it's got a wide array of options for logging in safely and a robust password resetting system that allows everybody to be in the loop if something collection or suspicious activity occurs during a password reset process.
+InvGate Service Management interface excels at this since it's got a wide array of options for logging in safely and a robust password resetting system that allows everybody to be in the loop if something collection or suspicious activity occurs during a password reset process.

 2. Don't use Wi-Fi hotspots